carrasco-ara/carrasco-ara.github.io/README.md

 Main Features:
 - Bootstrap v3 CSS Framework for Responsive Design
-- Hero Image - large image with text
+- Hero Image - large image with text (Responsive to device)
-- LIGHTBOX for image display
+- LIGHTBOX for Featured Work section (Click on Image to display effect of Lightbox with image)
 - Media queries to add break point